 Upon written request, former students or graduates may obtain a transcript at a cost of \$5.00 per request.
 Transcripts are available 10 days after grades are posted.
-Transcripts are available for continuing education students as of Fall 1994 and for all workforce development students as of Spring 2004.
+Transcripts are available for continuing education students and for all workforce development students.
 Transcript request forms are available in the MATC main office or at www.manhattantech.edu.
 Transcripts released directly to students will be stamped "Issued to Student" and may not be considered "official" transcripts.
 Students must pay all outstanding debts to Manhattan Area Technical College before their degree/technical certificate and/or transcript will be released.
 Any release of a Manhattan Area Technical College student transcript will be approved and documented by the Registrar.
 Official transcripts or reproductions of official transcripts from other institutions cannot be released to any individual or institution.